 As compensation for Barclays Capital's financial advisory services to GEO in connection with the merger, GEO has agreed to pay Barclays Capital an aggregate fee of \$3.75 million, a portion of which was payable upon execution of the merger agreement and \$3.375 million of which is contingent upon the consummation of the merger.
+In the event the merger is not consummated and GEO does not receive a payment from Cornell as a result thereof, no additional fee will be payable to Barclays Capital.
+In the event the merger is not consummated and GEO receives a payment from Cornell as a result thereof, GEO has agreed to pay Barclays Capital afee in an amount not to exceed \$2 million, less any fee previously paid to Barclays Capital in connection with the merger.
 In addition, GEO has agreed to reimburse Barclays Capital for expenses, including fees and disbursements of Barclays Capital's counsel, and indemnify Barclays Capital and related parties for certain liabilities that may arise out of Barclays Capital's engagement.
 Barclays Capital and its affiliates have performed various investment banking and financial services for GEO in the past, and expect to perform such services in the future, and have received, and expect to receive, customary fees for such services.
 Specifically, in the past two years, Barclays Capital and its affiliates have acted as (i) joint book runner on certain debt offerings of GEO and (ii) financial advisor to GEO in connection with GEO's share buy-back program.
 In addition, an affiliate of Barclays Capital currently is a lender under certain of GEO's credit facilities.
 Barclays Capital and its affiliates engage in a wide range of businesses from investment and commercial banking, lending, asset management and other financial and non-financial services.
-In the ordinary course of business, Barclays Capital and its affiliates may actively trade and effect transactions in the equity, debt and/or other securities (and any derivatives thereof) and financial instruments (including loans and other obligations) of GEO, Cornell and certain of their respective affiliates for our own account and for the accounts of our customers and, accordingly, may at any time hold long or short positions and investments in such securities and financial instruments.
+In the ordinary course of business, Barclays Capital obligations) of GEO, Comell and certain of their respective affiliates for our own account and for the accounts of our customers and, accordingly, may at any time hold long or short positions and investments in such securities and financial instruments.